LogtalkDotOrg/logtalk3/manuals/sources/devtools/diagrams.rst

 -  *directory dependency diagrams* showing which directories contain entities with references to entities defined in other directories

-The following library diagrams are supported:

--  *library loading diagrams* showing which libraries load other libraries
--  *library dependency diagrams* showing which libraries contain entities with references to entities defined in other libraries

 Comparing directory (or file) loading diagrams with directory (or file) dependency diagrams allows comparing what is explicitly loaded with the actual directory (or file) dependencies, which are inferred from the